New Testament · Epistle

 How to Apply Galatians 5:22

 Use Galatians 5:22 as a daily declaration.
 Speak it over your circumstances, inserting your name where relevant.
-Let its promise from Galatians anchor your perspective as you navigate decisions related to on the theme of Patience, and share it with one person who might need it today.
+Let its promise from Galatians anchor your perspective as you navigate decisions related to on the theme of Christian Ethics in the Bible, and share it with one person who might need it today.